sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 ### `getProviders`

-Get a list of all the configured oAuth providers.
+Get a list of all the configured OAuth providers.
 Useful for creating a [custom login page](/guide/authjs/custom-pages#sign-in-page).
 Returns an array of `Provider`.

 ```ts
 export interface Provider {